Databones/Edgesploit/README.md

 - **Themes:** Replaces the depressing background with any background you desire.

-## Does Edgesploit answer questions for you?
+## Does Edgesploit answer questions for you? ✍️
 Consider purchasing [Initium](https://initium.social), and you can get access to a fast, 99.9% accurate auto-answering bot paired with Edgesploit!

+## Any keybinds? 💻
+Shift+X to open & close the menu
+Shift+D to hide & show the menu icon.

+## Does this script skip videos? 🎥
+Sometimes.
+It depends on chance.
+Videos are inconsistent, so it may not skip at all and you will have to watch the video, yet other times, it may complete instructions in seconds.
+Another small example is Frame Advance, which allows you to cut around 8 seconds off each video.

 ## The script is not working. ❓